ReisCodes/tech221-aws/README.md

 `git remote set-url origin https:..`

-where after HTTPS we put the url of our repository on GitHub.
+where after HTTPS we put the url of our repository on GitHub. and then changing the git push to https also as seen below:

+`git remote set-url --push origin https://...`

+you can now follow the standard procedure of pushing to GitHub but now with an HTTPS connection!